Spalding County, Georgia

-Spalding County is a county located in the west central portion of the U.S. state of Georgia.
+Spalding County is a county in the West Central region of the U.S. state of Georgia.
 As of the 2020 census, the population was 67,306.
 The county seat is Griffin.
-The county was created December 20, 1851 and named for former United States representative and senator Thomas Spalding.
+The county was created December 20, 1851, and named for former United States representative and senator Thomas Spalding.

-Spalding County is included in the Atlanta-Sandy Springs-Roswell, GA Metropolitan Statistical Area.
+Spalding County is included in the Atlanta-Sandy Springs-Roswell MSA.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 200 sqmi, of which 196 sqmi is land and 3.1 sqmi (1.6%) is water.
 The county is located in the Piedmont region of the state.

 The western portion of Spalding County, west of a line from Sunny Side through Griffin to Orchard Hill, is located in the Upper Flint River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).
 The eastern part of the county is located in the Upper Ocmulgee River sub-basin of the Altamaha River basin.